-I. Introduction
+I. INTRODUCTION

 MAGING using sub-terahertz signals in reflective mode is gaining increased attention.
 Compared with current millimeter-wave radars at 24 and 77 GHz, sub-terahertz imaging arrays, owing to the short wavelength of the signal, generate smaller beamwidth (preferably under 1°) with a given aperture size (up to tens of cm2).
 This potentially enables very high angular resolution in a compact imaging system, of which the sensing capability evolves from object detection to object recognition.
-This is critical for applications such as autonomous vehicle, where multiple sensing modalities are
+This is critical for applications such as

 Manuscript received July 22, 2018; revised October 28, 2018; accepted January 6, 2019.
+Date of publication February 8, 2019; date of current version April 23, 2019.
 This paper was approved by Guest Editor Mona Hella.
 This work was supported in part by Taiwan Semiconductor Manufacturing Company, in part by the National Science Foundation under Grant CAREER ECCS-1653100, and in part by Singapore-MIT Research Alliance.
 (Corresponding author: Zhi Hu.)